hippke/wotan/docs/Interface.rst

 Masking transits during detrending
 ---------------------------------------

 If transits have already been discovered, it is best practice to mask them while detrending.
 This way, the in-transit data points can not influence the detrending.

+The current version only supports the ``cosine`` method.
+Additional methods are planned for future releases.

 Example:

 .. automodule:: helpers.transit_mask